janeklb/xray.js/README.md

 ### Usage:

-`xray(object, scanner)` returns an array of property paths to (nested) object values that are matched by the scanner
+`xray(object, scanner)` returns an array of JSONPaths to (nested) object values that are matched by the scanner

 ```javascript
 someObj = {